Daniel-EST/WeatherAlert/README.md

-# OpenWeatherAPI_learning
+# WeatherAlert
-Using the OpenWeather free API and Telegram API I made a bot that alerts me about the current weather in my city.
+Using the OpenWeather free API and Telegram API I made a bot that alerts me about the current weather in the cities I pass by when going to college.